Greeks in Serbia

-Greeks in Serbia number 725 people according to the 2011 census (up from 572 in the 2002 census), and they are recognized as a national minority by the Serbian government.
-An estimation by the Association of Greeks in Serbia has the number of Serbs of Greek descent at 4,500 people.
-They are mostly concentrated in four Serbian cities: Belgrade, Smederevo, Niš and Novi Sad.
-Greek presence is also recorded in Sombor, Pančevo, Subotica, Kragujevac, Požarevac, Bor, Bački Petrovac and Zrenjanin.
-Many Greeks added the Slavic ending "ić", "ski" or "ev" to their surnames as an assimilation process in SFR Yugoslavia.
-The first association of Greeks in Serbia was formed in 1923 under the name "Riga od Fere".
-The first Serb-Greek friendship society was formed in 1934 by Pavle Karađorđević, the friendship society now has over 2,500 members in Serbia.

-No illiteracy is recorded among the Greek minority.
-On occupation, 57.17% are workers, 26.4% are professional workers, 20.2% are professionals and 12.4% are legislators, officials and managers.
+Greeks are recognized ethnic minority in Serbia.
+According to data from the 2022 census, there were 690 ethnic Greeks living in Serbia although the estimation by the Association of Greeks in Serbia puts the number of Serbs of Greek descent at 4,500 people.

 History

 Middle Ages

 During the Early Middle Ages, Serbia was a subject of the Byzantine Empire.
 The ethnogenesis of Serbs began in the Byzantine-Slavic environment, part of the wider Byzantine commonwealth.
 In the 11th and 12th centuries, the Serbs began fighting for independence, revolting against the Byzantines.
 In the following centuries, Serbia was independent and was mostly in friendly relations with Byzantium.
 Most of the queen consorts were Byzantine women (such as Eudokia Angelina, Simonida, Maria Palaiologina, Irene Kantakouzene, Helena Palaiologina).
 Some Byzantine families found refuge in Serbia at the end of the 14th and early 15th century, following Ottoman conquests, such as the Angeloi and Kantakouzenos; notable statesmen in the Serbian Despotate of Greek origin include Janja Kantakouzenos, Dimitrije Kantakuzin and Mihailo Anđelović.